NRT-Logo"/

 • The College offers part time evening courses.
 See below for class options.

-• Attendance can be in person at a College Campus or online by Virtual Classroom using Zoom (see below for online learning requirements).
+• Attendance at the weekly sessions is online by Virtual Classroom using Zoom (see below for online learning requirements) with any timetabled Saturday classes (5 to 7 sessions throughout the year) on campus.

 • The course is delivered using a blended learning model which includes timetabled classroom/virtual classroom attendance and weekly flexible directed self study hours.